AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 It is important to understand the following key terms used throughout this document:

 * **Standard attribute**: Standard attributes are any attribute that is pre-defined by Adobe.
 They contain the same meaning for all customers and are available in the [!DNL Analytics] source data and [!DNL Analytics] schema field groups.
 * **Custom attribute**: Custom attributes are any attribute in the custom dimension hierarchy in [!DNL Analytics].
 They are also among the Adobe-defined schemas, but can be interpreted differently by different customers.
-Custom attributes include eVars, Props, and lists.
+Custom attributes include eVars, props, and lists.
-* **Any attribute in Custom field groups**: Attributes that originate from schema field groups created by customers are all user-defined and are considered to be neither standard nor custom attribute.
+* **Any attribute in Custom field groups**: Attributes that originate from field groups created by customers are all user-defined and are considered to be neither standard nor custom attribute.
 * **Friendly names**: DEFINITION TO BE ADDED

 ## Create a source connection with Adobe Analytics

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace.
 The [!UICONTROL Catalog] screen displays a variety of sources that you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+You can also use the search bar to narrow down the displayed sources.

 Under the **[!UICONTROL Adobe applications]** category, select **[!UICONTROL Adobe Analytics]** and then select **[!UICONTROL Add data]**.